Back to Resource Center

 These impersonation attacks range from highly targeted whaling and spear-phishing campaigns by nation-state hackers and advanced persistent threats (APTs) to everyday phishing scams that can be just as damaging.
 Enforcing DMARC helps protect your organization from both.

-How to reach DMARC enforcement
+How do you reach DMARC enforcement?

 Before pushing for global DMARC enforcement, it’s crucial to understand how to get there.
 The key is a phased approach—gradually implementing DMARC policies alongside DKIM (DomainKeys Identified Mail) and SPF (Sender Policy Framework).
 This controlled rollout ensures only legitimate emails are sent from your domain while blocking spoofing and phishing attempts.
 By following this structured path, organizations can strengthen their security and set the foundation for broader industry-wide adoption.